Overview

 Data Freshness

 Flight data updates multiple times per day via the FlightAware AeroAPI.
 The Data Through date in the dashboard header reflects the most recent data in the system.
 GPS ground track data is available for most flights, with the best coverage from mid-2025 forward.
 The dashboard defaults to the previous calendar month.
-Operator compliance grades are calculated based on the currently selected time period.
+Operator grades are calculated based on the currently selected time period.
 For the most meaningful assessment, we recommend selecting longer time periods (90 days or more) — shorter periods may produce volatile grades due to smaller sample sizes.

 Registry Details